ThomasBakx/COBRA/README.md

 ## Credit

-These demonstration notebooks are released under a CC-BY 4.0 license: https://creativecommons.org/licenses/by/4.0/ If you use the data, please cite the corresponding paper (arXiv number TBD)
+These demonstration notebooks are released under a CC-BY 4.0 license: https://creativecommons.org/licenses/by/4.0/ If you use this code, please cite the corresponding paper (arXiv number TBD)